Hurricane Preparedness: What Are The Essential Things To Prepare

 9. Drive only if necessary and avoid flooded roads and washed-out bridges.

-10. Please keep away from loose or dangling power lines and report them immediately to the power company.
+10. Please avoid loose or dangling power lines and report them immediately to the power company.

 11. Stay out of any building that has water around it.

 12. Inspect your home for damage.
-Please take pictures of damage, both of the building and its contents, for insurance purposes.
+Take pictures of the damage to the building and its contents for insurance.

 13. Use flashlights in the dark.
 Do NOT use candles.